mixmastamyk/console/docs/additional.rst

 ``-d`` enables ``DEBUG`` logging.
 The ``3`` at the end of ``python3`` may not be necessary, e.g. on Windows or Arch Linux.

+Let me know in the issues if you'd really like a ``console`` command.

 Tips